 - Participant mix – While some youth-serving nonprofits offer single-sex programs and others deliver services to participants that fall within a narrow-age range, most youth-serving nonprofits work with a diverse mix of young children as well as teens, some of whom have special needs and are at increased risk.
-The participant mix shapes the risks facing the organization, thereby shaping the approach to youth protection, which effects decisions about staffing, programs, and the program environment.
+The participant mix shapes the risks facing the organization, thereby shaping the approach to youth protection, which affects decisions about staffing, programs, and the program environment.

-Example: A youth-serving organization’s day-care center is staffed by one teacher for each small group of 4-6 year old children.
+Example: A youth-serving organization’s daycare center is staffed by one teacher for each small group of 4-6-year-old children.
 The organization’s after-school adventure program, involving multiple teens between the ages of 13-17 who take afternoon hikes, is staffed by two adults.

 - Program and mission – The mission of an organization and the nature of its programs and services are vital considerations in developing youth protection measures.

 Example: A mentoring organization matches responsible adults with children who lack great adult role models.
 The organization encourages the pairs to attend cultural events, educational events, and spend time nurturing the interests and life goals of the child.
 The mission of a small charter school is to nurture the intellect of its students, as well as their interest in science.
 All school activities are held in classrooms in the school, or on the school grounds.
 The mentoring organization might focus on intensive screening and youth protection training for its mentors, who interact with children one-on-one, whereas the charter school might focus on enforcing organization-wide youth protection policies to ensure that employees practice only authorized photography, appropriate forms of physical contact, and ‘two-deep supervision’ (having two adult supervisors present at all times).